 The District encompasses 49 square miles with an estimated population of 119,000 residents.
 The District includes 906 acres of public park space including 20 neighborhood parks, 10 community parks, 6 special purpose parks, an Olympic-size swimming pool and 4 community centers.
-The GVRD maintains over 1,000 acres of public land and offers a wide variety of programming to residents of all ages from youth to seniors.
+The GVRD maintains over 1,000 acres of public land and offers a wide variety of programming to residents of all ages from which direction to point the ship, otherwise you will be lost at sea and rely on luck to get you where you need to be.